akristing22/Gender-Bias-in-German-LLMs/README.md

 - GerBBQ+
 - SexistStatements

-A comprehensive description of the datasets, metrics and implementation can be found in the [thesis file](https://github.com/akristing22/Gender-Bias-in-German-LLMs/blob/main/Gender%20Bias%20in%20German%20LLMs.pdf)
+A comprehensive description of the datasets, metrics and implementation can be found in chapters 4,5 and 6 the [thesis file](https://github.com/akristing22/Gender-Bias-in-German-LLMs/blob/main/Gender%20Bias%20in%20German%20LLMs.pdf).

+The [settings file](https://github.com/akristing22/Gender-Bias-in-German-LLMs/blob/main/code/settings.json) can be edited to specify models and datasets that should be applied.
+Huggingface login token, and api keys can be specified here.

+Currently, models supported by the AutoModelForCausalLM class of Huggingface's transfomer library, and models reachable via Anthropic and OpenAI APIs can be used.
+When applying other models, use the data files directly for generation, or adapt the [lm.py](https://github.com/akristing22/Gender-Bias-in-German-LLMs/blob/main/code/lm.py) file (and [generate_output.py](https://github.com/akristing22/Gender-Bias-in-German-LLMs/blob/main/code/generate_output.py).